divercefi/whitepaper/README.md

 The original EASY IDO smart contracts will be developed together with [Rocket Launchpad.](https://rocketlaunchpad.io/) For the development of further functionalities of *EASY,* we plan to work with an experienced technical partner close to Tezos core project to assist our internal development team and guarantee the full release of [CryptoEasy.io](https://cryptoeasy.io) functionalities in 2022.

-Technically, the major innovative challenge relies on building the "Proof-of-Return" portfolio staking mechanism leveraging oracle data at the level of, and thus specific to, each single portfolio.
+Technically, the major innovative challenge relies on building the "Proof-of-Return" portfolio staking mechanism leveraging oracle data at the level of, and thus specific to, each and every single portfolio.

 List of all input data elements needed: